This article contains information some readers might fight distressing. Trigger warning: rape, emotional abuse

 Like anyone else, I’ve made a lot of mistakes in life.
-And thats okay, whats not okay is that instead of owning up to how much they taught me, I hid from them and let them become a source of shame.
+And thats okay, what isn’t okay is that instead of owning up to how much they taught me, I hid from them and let them become a source of shame.

 For a very long time I blamed myself for being raped that day.
 And for every wrong that happened in my life from that point onwards, I believed I deserved it because of the choice I made.
 I was so ashamed that I didn’t confide in anyone; it took me years to learn to accept what happened wasn’t my fault.
 After ten years of constantly blaming myself for someone else’s mistake, I received a message from my rapist, confessing and apologising for that they did.